dotnet/AspNetCore.Docs/aspnetcore/fundamentals/websockets.md

 The [sample app](https://github.com/dotnet/AspNetCore.Docs/tree/main/aspnetcore/fundamentals/websockets/samples) that accompanies this article is an echo app.
 It has a webpage that makes WebSocket connections, and the server resends any messages it receives back to the client.
 The sample app supports WebSockets over HTTP/2 when using a targeted framework of .NET 7 or later.

+Run the app:

+* To run app in Visual Studio: Open the sample project in Visual Studio, and press "F5".
-The sample app isn't configured to run from Visual Studio with IIS Express, so run the app in a command shell with [`dotnet run`](/dotnet/core/tools/dotnet-run) and navigate in a browser to `http://localhost:<port>`.
+* To run the app in a command shell: Run the command [`dotnet run`](/dotnet/core/tools/dotnet-run) and navigate in a browser to `http://localhost:<port>`.

 The webpage shows the connection status:

 :::image source="websockets/_static/start.png" alt-text="Initial state of webpage before WebSockets connection":::